DanaramaPyjama/Simkl_to_Trakt/README.md

-# Simkl_to_Trakt
-This script is actually broken, I think it is an older version of the one I used in production.

 # trakt_auth
 This script DOES work.
 It will look for a JSON auth token.
 If it does not exist, it will get you a device code, and give you a link to authenticate.
 This should only need to be done once.
 Existing, expired tokens will be refreshed automatically when the script runs.